 College Applied Research Development Fund

-The College Applied Research Development (CARD) Fund is provided by Applied Research to encourage faculty, staff, and students to engage in research activities at the College.
+The College Applied Research Development (CARD) Fund is is an internal funding source administered by Research Partnerships & Innovation to encourage faculty, staff, and students to engage in research activities at the College.
 The intent is to develop and build internal research capacity within the College while providing a platform for innovation for those who are eager to conduct practical research, but are in need of opportunities and resources.

 In general, the funding is intended to be used to:

 - conduct short-term applied research projects;

 - carry out demonstration and/or proof-of-concept applied research projects;

 - prepare industry-focused applied research proposals;